nikcleju/ESDM_Course/Projects/P5_WindowControl.md

         - 2 = CLOSING
         - 3 = MOTOR_ERROR_OR_OBSTACLE

-4. When the OPEN button is pressed, the system opens the window:
+4. The system operates as follows.
+When the OPEN button is pressed, the system opens the window:

     - the motor is activated in the opening direction
     - the motor PWM is set to 20 until the speed becomes non-zero in the opening direction